7 Best Free Online Image Annotation Tools (2026)

 Annotely screenshot annotation tool

 Annotely is a dedicated web-based screenshot annotation tool.
-It's laser-focused on markup — no photo editing, no design features, just the tools you need to annotate a screenshot and share it.
+It is laser-focused on markup (no photo editing, no design features), just the tools you need to annotate a screenshot and share it.

 The feature set is well-rounded for a free tool.
 You get arrows, lines, rectangles, ellipses, freehand drawing, highlight, blur, zoom, numbered pins, and labels.
 The numbered pins are particularly useful for creating step-by-step guides where you need to show a sequence of actions on a single screenshot.

-Annotely also supports multi-slide annotations, which means you can build simple visual tutorials with multiple annotated images in a single project.
+Annotely also supports multi-slide annotations, so you can build simple visual tutorials with multiple annotated images in a single project.

 Key features: